Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 A one-hour taxi ride after breakfast takes you to Inverness, where you can make your connections home or onward, or spend an additional day or two in this charming Scottish city.

-Stylish and cozy and built in 1888 in Scottish baronial, the boutique Dowans Hotel is grand yet small, with only 16 rooms.
+Stylish and cozy and built in 1888 in Scottish baronial style, the boutique Dowans Hotel is grand yet small, with only 16 rooms.
 Victorian charms are everywhere, yet this modern inn caters to a 21st-century clientele.
 Each room has its own character, designed with muted tones and soft splashes of color.
-In front, a manicured lawn looks over the Spey Valley while an ornamental pond and fountain in back is watched over by the summit of Ben Rimmes.
-The ’57 Restaurant (named for the parallel on which it sits from the equator) brings in venison from a local estate, fish from Portsoy and lobster from Lossiemouth.
-And of course, it boasts a whisky selection from some 500 distilleries in the Speyside region.
+In front, a manicured lawn looks over the Spey Valley, while an ornamental pond and fountain in back is watched over by the summit of Ben Rimmes.
+The ’57 Restaurant (named for the parallel on which it sits from the equator) brings in venison from a local estate, fish from Portsoy, and lobster from Lossiemouth.
+And, of course, it boasts a whisky selection from some 500 distilleries in the Speyside region.

 A former hunting lodge of Queen Victoria and sometimes called an “Art Hotel,” the Fife Arms is a glorious centerpiece of Braemar.
 Renovated by a pair of Scottish art dealers, it exudes the character of its original age with a twist.
 Its 46 rooms may seem plucked from 19th-century Scotland, but they also inspire a sense of childlike wonder for the way they infuse playfulness into history.
 Modern art peppers the common areas, too, creating an atmosphere that’s comfortable for all.
 Rooms are designed by theme; during your stay, relax in a “Nature and Poetry” room, adorned with objects inspired by the natural world and words by Scottish poet Alec Finlay.
-Treat yourself to a spa treatment and a stellar meal at The Flying Stag—its namesake protruding from the wall behind the bar.
+Treat yourself to a facial or massage at the Albamhor Spa and a stellar meal at The Flying Stag—its namesake protruding from the wall behind the bar.

 Once a hunting lodge and now an inviting eco-conscious inn, the luxurious Lovat Loch Ness overlooks the Caledonian Canal and the lake from a beautifully manicured lawn.
 Since 1869, it has been lodging travelers; today, you’ll experience a blend of Highland heritage and contemporary charm in rooms bathed in natural lighting and bright colors.
 Station Road and The Waypoint, the two dining venues, rely on local providers and foraged ingredients to ensure the freshest cuisine possible, all served with a flair for artistic presentation.